 As we get older, we develop some redness and discoloration there.
 Neglecting this one tiny area can drag that outer corner down and make our already hooded eyes appear even more droopy!

 Primer.
 Primer.
 Primer.
 I cannot stress using eyeshadow primer enough!
-It not only evens out discoloration and disguises veins, it helps our shadows apply more smoothly and evenly, last longer, helps prevent creasing and makes colors more vibrant!
+(This one is my favorite!)
+It not only evens out discoloration and disguises veins, it helps our shadows apply more smoothly and evenly, last longer, helps prevent creasing, and makes colors more vibrant!
 If you’re skipping this step and have hooded eyes, start today!!

 The most important thing you can do when applying shadow and liner is to